 The Bottom Line

-Finally, to summarize the answer of the most important question of this blog: does PayPal report to IRS on Friends And Family?
-No, there are no tax implications for accepting money via PayPal Friends and Family.
+TLDR; does PayPal report to IRS on Friends And Family?
+The answer is no, there are no PayPal taxes for receiving money via friends and family.